obniz/obniz/parts/DistanceSensor/HC-SR04/README.md

 ```

 ## [await] measureWait()

-This is async/await version of measure()
+This is async/await version of measure().

 ```javascript
 // Javascript Example